Q: Why do I have to pay for my deli food at the deli register, it is sometimes very long?

 A: Yes.
 Our beef is raised exclusively for the Co-op in Riddle, OR by Emerald Hills, a co-op of family ranchers.
 Our cows live on lush pastures next to Cow Creek, where they have almost year round access to green grass.
 They are never given antibiotics or growth hormones.
 They are grass finished and never spend any time in a feedlot.

 A: While the term "all natural" is not regulated, we take it to mean no hormones/no antibiotics.

 A: Yes they are.
 In the case of our lamb and beef, we have a personal relationship with the grower and have visited their operation.
 Our Meat Manager, Derek Shilts has visited the Smart Chicken facilities as well.
 If you have further questions, please contact Derek.

 Q: How do the Co-op's Product Standards relate to the Produce Department?

 A: Our Product Standards call for the Produce Department to offer "predominately organic produce" and buy "from local organic farmers whenever possible."

 Q: You sell GROW Bananas.
 What is GROW?

 A: GROW Bananas are a product of Organics Unlimited.
 GROW refers to The GROW Foundation, an international outreach initiative with the mission to ensure that field workers receive a living wage for a day's work and are treated according to internationally accepted standards.
 The GROW Foundation supports many efforts that improve the lives of workers and their communities and has a close relationship with Project Amigo, a project of Rotary International.

 Q: What makes the Co-op different?

-A: WE OWN IT!
+A: YOU AND YOUR NEIGHBORS OWN IT!
 The Co-op is consumer owned and operated for the benefit of the community.
 The primary purpose of cooperatives is to serve the needs of the owners, not to generate a profit.